 Is it safe to buy Lansoprazole OD Tablets online?

 To maintain a high level of service, and ensure the medication is safe and effective for you to use, we require you to complete a short consultation before purchase.
 As Lansoprazole isn't a prescription medication, this doesn't require a full list of medical details and is quick to complete.

 We have a number of delivery options.
 Our premium delivery service is next-day delivery across the UK, which is also free of charge.
 This is delivered via Royal Mail.

 To qualify for this delivery, you must complete an order and have it reviewed by 4.30pm Monday to Friday.
-Your package will arrive by 1pm the next day.
+Your package will arrive the next day.